lmnitzsche/connect4-rulebased-ai/README.md

 - **Simple Controls:** The game interface is intuitive, allowing players to easily input their moves and interact with the game.
 - **AI Opponent:** Test your skills against an AI opponent programmed to make strategic moves based on the current game state.
 - **Win Detection:** The game automatically detects when a player achieves victory by connecting four discs in a row, column, or diagonal.
-- **Restart Option:** After a game concludes, players have the option to restart and play again, ensuring continuous entertainment.
+- **Restart Option:** After a game concludes, players have the option to restart and play again.

 ## How to Run